Egyptian pound steady at forex sale, weaker on black market

 The bank’s Monetary Policy Committee raised benchmark rates by 50 basis points last month, citing inflationary pressures.

 In February, the central bank imposed capital controls, limiting dollar-denominated deposits to $50,000 a month in an attempt to fight the black market.
 The move caused problems for importers who could no longer source foreign currency to clear goods, which piled up at ports.
-(Reporting by Asma Alsharif, editing by Larry King)
+(Reporting by Asma Alsharif; Editing by Tom Heneghan)